Title: Portraits of signers of the Declaration of Independence

 (Before the battle, Colonel Williams had made a will leaving funds for a college that would later become Williams College in Williamstown, Massachusetts.)

 William returned home after this wartime experience with a feeling of contempt for the British officers in general, who were haughty and who openly regarded the colonists as inferior men.
 He put aside the idea of further religious study, opened a store in Lebanon, and prospered as a merchant.
-At age 25, he was elected Town Clerk (1752-1796), the beginning of a long political career holding local, provincial and State offices.
+At age 25, he was elected Town Clerk (1752-1796), the beginning of a long political career holding local, provincial, and State offices.
 He was a Lebanon selectman (1760-1785), and was soon thereafter chosen a member of the Connecticut Assembly, and for forty-five years he held a seat there.
-He held a number of official positions in the Assembly, including that of Speaker of the lower house (1755-1776); in his later years he was named Judge of Windham County Court (1776-1805) and Probate Judge for the Windham District (1775-1809).
+He held several official positions in the Assembly, including that of Speaker of the lower house (1755-1776); in his later years he was named Judge of Windham County Court (1776-1805) and Probate Judge for the Windham District (1775-1809).

 On February 14,1771, and almost 40, Williams was married in Lebanon to Mary Trumbull, age 25.
 She was the daughter of Royal Governor Jonathan and Faith (Robinson) Trumbull.
 Her family tree showed her related to John Adams, Oliver Wolcott, and to the first wife of William Ellery.

-Governor Trumbull’s life to that point had been somewhat similar to his new son-in-law, William.
+Governor Trumbull’s life to that point had been somewhat like his new son-in-law, William.
 He too was studying to prepare for the ministry, but family difficulties required him to enter his father’s mercantile business.
 He studied law and was sent to the General Assembly, where he held posts under the royal governor for some years, became the Chief Justice of the Supreme Court, and then became the Royal Governor in 1769, keeping the job of Governor, despite the revolution, until 1784.

 Mary and William had three children, Solomon, born 1772; Faith, 1774; and William Trumbull, 1777.
 Mary’s brother, John Trumbull, became famous as a painter of the Revolution.
 His works include the portrait above of William Williams, and the four large paintings of the Revolution now hanging in the Rotunda of the U. S. Capitol.